Valentín Gómez Farías: Overthrow

-Santa Anna had already rejected multiple offers to join in overthrowing Gómez Farías, but in 1834, as there was increasing backlash against the anti-clerical campaign, as his estate at Manga del Clavo was being flooded with pleas from all over the country to restrain Gómez Farías and Congress, and as there was ongoing infighting among Gómez Farías’ progressive supporters, Santa Anna decided in April to finally take action.
+Santa Anna had already rejected multiple offers to join in overthrowing Gómez Farías, but in 1834, as there was increasing backlash against the anti-clerical campaign, as his estate at Manga del Clavo was being flooded with pleas from all over the country to restrain Gómez Farías and Congress, and as there was ongoing infighting among Gómez Farías's progressive supporters, Santa Anna decided in April to finally take action.

 Congress was dissolved, the patronato was annulled, bishops who had been in hiding were restored to their sees.
 The tribunal for judging former members of the Bustamante administration was abolished, the University of Mexico was restored, and those who were exiled were allowed to come home.

-Life Between Presidencies
+Life between presidencies

 Gómez Farías would leave Mexico and move to New Orleans where he lived off of his savings.
 He would return in 1838, and was greeted by his supporters at Veracruz.
 When he entered the capital, some members of the public cheered their old president.
 Gómez Farías was legally permitted to be in the country, but after learning of the clamor with which he was greeted, the council of ministers passed a resolution to keep him under surveillance.

 Gómez Farías was able to meet with President Bustamante, whom he had helped overthrow in 1832, and assured him that he would respect the government.
 The government arrested him on suspicion of sedition anyways, and Gómez Farías admitted to the judge that he had held political meetings at his home.
 Gómez Farías was nonetheless shortly released as a result of one of Bustamante's short lived ministries whom were sympathetic to federalism.